 Marketing some destinations for their specific attributes, like Izmir on the western coast that is an ideal spa destination, generic themes such as historical travel would also cover landmarks and attractions all over the country.

-6 Highly Popular Adventure Sports in Turkey
+9 Popular Adventure Sports in Turkey

-Its close distance to the bustling metropolis of Istanbul, probably explains the intense popularity of Uludag, one of the most famous skiing centres in Turkey.
-Comprising of two separate parts, the resort has all facilities including ski hire and schools but more development is under way with an aim to overtake European ski resorts in popularity.
+The most significant change occurred in the skiing industry of Turkey, a trend confined to the rich and famous.
+The new style advertising of ski resorts now also attracted mainstream Turks and foreigners.
+From November to March, ski resorts around the country spring into action as hotels and restaurants open their doors for what has proven to be, their most successful trading periods to date.
+Its close distance to the bustling metropolis of Istanbul explains the intense popularity of Uludag, one of Turkey’s most famous skiing centres.
+Comprising two separate parts, the resort has all facilities including ski hire and schools, but more development is underway to overtake European ski resorts in popularity.

+While the scenic coastal resort of Kas has para-gliding centres, Oludeniz further down the coast and home to the Blue Lagoon garners the crown as Turkey’s king of para-gliding.
+Day tours include trained pilots who set off in tandem rides with novices, from the Babadag Mountain, with its two summits of 1,969 metres and 1,400 metres.
 Running their season from April to November, the main popularity for this adventure sports is because nobody needs to be an expert.
-Complete novices hand over control to trained pilots who take them soaring through the air for roughly 40 minutes before gliding in gently to land on Olu Deniz beach.
+Complete novices’ hand over control to trained pilots who take them soaring through the air for 40 minutes before gliding in to land on Oludeniz beach.

-White Water Rafting in Antalya
+3: Whitewater River Rafting in Antalya

 Once again, this adventure sport attracts attention from novices, eager to try their hand at something new.
 After safety training, they embark on an inflatable raft with a trained professional to guide and look after their team.

-Canyoning in Kas
+5: Canyoning and Caving in Kas

-After a safety briefing, participants receive helmets, ropes and wetsuits to navigate through waterfalls, scale canyon walls, and climb over large boulders.
-Any able bodied person who can swim, has a head for heights and seeks the adrenaline rush of being fully conscious in the moment, naturally takes to canyoning easily.
+A, new, and exciting outdoor experience is canyoning on the southwestern coast near picturesque Kas, on the Lycian Way.
+Combining walking, climbing, and abseiling, canyoning in Turkey is a thrilling experience thanks to the intricate mountain ranges and their gorges formed over thousands of years.
+After a safety briefing, participants receive helmets, ropes, and wetsuits to navigate through waterfalls, scale canyon walls, and climb over large boulders.
+Any non-disabled person who can swim has a head for heights and seeks the adrenaline rush of being conscious in the moment, takes to canyoning.

-Sea Kayaking in Kekova
+6: Sea Kayaking in Kekova

-Setting off from the small rustic village of Ucagiz, sea kayakers paddle across a large stretch of water to reach Kekova.
-Using a combination of hand and foot skills to navigate the kayak, they pass over the ruins before turning directly left and heading to Simena that is famous for its castle and a popular swimming spot for the endangered Caretta turtle.
+The Mediterranean is home to the historical and iconic ruins of Kekova, an ancient city that sank after an earthquake devastated the land.
+Since the law prohibits diving and swimming among the ruins, the favoured way to see them is sea kayaking, a hobby marketed to experienced and novice sea-kayakers.
+Setting off from the small rustic village of Ucagiz, sea kayakers paddle across a vast stretch of water to reach Kekova.
+Using a combination of hand and foot skills to navigate the kayak, they pass over the ruins before turning left and heading to Simena that is famous for its castle and a popular swimming spot for the endangered Caretta turtle.

 With stunning panoramic sea views, this luxury villa is located in the sought after Turgutreis area of Bodrum Peninsula and has been designed throughout with superb features including marble bathrooms and a winter garden.